Thomas Finch (1795-1852) and Sarah Chisley (1803-1848).

 On top of the in-built procedural horrors of the workhouse, there may have been much wrong with the Reigate institution judging by a report drawn up by the Assistant Poor Law Commissioner at the time the Finches were in residence in 1851.
 The commissioner attended a Board of Guardians meeting that discussed charges that the Master was quietly depriving adult residents of their rightful amount of bread, that the Matron neglected to make visits to the Infirmary and “had not sufficiently attended to the regular supply of clean clothing”.
 The pair were also said to exhibit overbearing conduct and violent tempers.
 It was suggested that they be called on to resign.
 Although it’s not clear from the surviving papers what the result of all this was, the inspector stated in his report: “There is no suspicion or imputation of fraud on the part of the Master, who is in many respects an excellent officer.
 The infirmity of the paupers is chiefly attributable to the Matron.”

 The inspector also gave a potential reason for why Thomas had to resort to the workhouse: “There is generally full employment for rural labourers at this time at good wages from 10/s to 12/s per week.
 But there are not withstanding an unusual number of the more able chaps in the workhouse – almost all however single men of loose character.
-This has arisen in great measure from the abolition of the practice which prevailed in all previous winters of giving able men out relief on the condition of coming to the workhouse to perform an allotted task of work…” So was Thomas a ‘loose character’ or the victim of a change in benefits?
+This has arisen in great measure from the abolition of the practice which prevailed in all previous winters of giving able men out relief on the condition of coming to the workhouse to perform an allotted task of work…” So was Thomas a ‘loose character’ or the victim of a change in arrangements?

 Sarah and Thomas’s children were: